magento/pagebuilder-docs/docs/extend-content-types/extend-appearances.md

 ## Next steps

-Your next step is learning how to [add and appearance](add-appearance.md) to a content type.
+Your next step is learning how to [add a new appearance](add-appearances.md) to a content type.